mundyreimer/lindenmayer_systems/README.md

 ```

 That's just needed on mac if you use virtualenv, not if you install it with --user, or if you use -m venv.

+---

+## Sources:

+For instructions on how to use `Pygame` if you are a python programmer, [see here](https://www.pygame.org/docs/tut/PygameIntro.html).